 Take Down Policy

-Should you discover content in this journal that you believe to be illegal, or infringes any of your statutory rights, you may contact the Library who will review the complaint.
+Should you discover content in this journal that you believe to be illegal, or infringes any of your statutory rights, you may contact the Scholarly Communications team at the University Library, who will review the complaint.

 On receipt of your complaint, the Scholarly Communications Team will: